-However, what do you do when all your efforts at using the best SEO tactics go in vain?
+However, what do you do when all your efforts to use the best SEO tactics are in vain?
 Believe it or not, it’s time to spy on your competitors and see what they are doing right.

 Buckle up because, in this guide, we will be sharing some of the best Google Ads secrets.
-Learn how to spy on your Google Ads competitors and gain insight on the right tools to use as business owners.
+Learn how to spy on your Google Ads competitors and gain insight into the right tools to use as site owners.

 Why Do You Need To Use Spy Tools?

-As a business owner with a successful online and social media presence, you may be wondering if you need to use a spy tool to gain insights into the competitors.
+As a business owner who has already established a successful online and social media presence, you may be contemplating whether employing a spy tool to garner insights into your competitor’s ads is necessary.
 Well, unless your website is already the highest-ranking one on Google, the chances are that you are looking for ways to rank higher.

 1. Create A Better Digital Marketing Formula

-An easy way to do this is by checking out the Google Ads that your competitors are using.
-You can gain tremendous insight into what has worked for them and what hasn’t.
-This, in turn, can help you create an effective digital marketing formula for your business, which avoids the same mistakes competitors have made in the past.
+Examining your competitors ' Google Ads is a convenient method to gain insights.
+Utilising Google Ads Auction Insights can provide a substantial understanding of their successful and unsuccessful strategies.
+This, in turn, can help you create an effective online marketing formula for your business, which avoids the same mistakes competitors have made in the past.

-This saves you immense time and effort, but it also helps you formulate the best strategies.
-Sure, your competitors landing pages and traffic sources may look fantastic, but do you know the in-depth strategies that the best performing competitors are using?
+This saves you immense time and effort but also helps you formulate the best strategies.
+Sure, your competitors landing pages and traffic sources may look fantastic, but do you know the in-depth strategies that the best-performing competitors are using?
 Now you can.

 2. Understand The Market And Find New Competitors

-Without understanding what you are competing for, it can be tricky to offer your consumers the right products and services.
+Without comprehending what you’re vying for, including YouTube Ads in the mix, providing your consumers with appropriate products and services could be challenging.
 However, studying competitor display ads is an excellent way to learn more about your competitors and their behaviour.

-Competitor ads help you understand essential data such as the keywords they are using, auction insights, cost per click, and more.
-They also enable you to scope out new competitors in the market and find out the SEO tools and keyword research they are engaging in.
+Competitor ads help you understand essential data such as the Google Ads keywords they are using, auction insights, cost per click, and more.
+They also enable you to scope out new competitors in the market and find the SEO tools and keyword research they are engaging in.

 What Do Competitor Analysis And Auction Insights Tell You?

-One of the most significant advantages of using Google Ads is that it instantly shows you all your competitors.
-Nothing is hidden here, and as soon as you type something on the Google search engine, it will show you all the related competitor ads.
+One notable advantage of using Google Ads is its ability to expose your competitors, including their ad spend, instantly.
+Nothing is hidden here, and as soon as you type something on the Google Search engine, it will show you all the related competitor ads.

 So, how can you use this feature of Google Ads to your advantage and better analyse competitor ads?

-For starters, stop building SEO strategies that can automatically bring your ads above competitors’ ads.
-The primary reason behind this is that you essentially have no idea whether or not these competitor ads and Google Ads campaigns are profitable for them.
+Stop building SEO strategies that can automatically bring your ads above competitors’ ads.
+The primary reason behind this is that you essentially have no idea whether or not these competitor ads and Google Adwords campaigns are profitable for them.
 So, instead of fighting your way to the top, try to collect more data and perform accurate competitor analysis.

 - What kind of PPC (Pay Per Click) campaigns are they using?

-- What do their landing pages look like?
+- What does their landing page look like?

 - What specific keyword are they using?